thindil/steamsky/README.md

 The game is available under the GPLv3 license.

 Nuklear GUI library, used in the UI is under MIT license.

-SDL2 and SDL2 libraries, distributed with the game are available under zlib/libpng license.
+SDL2 and SDL2\_Image libraries, distributed with the game are available under zlib/libpng license.

 The Licensing for the fonts distributed with the game is as follows:

 * Font Amarante is under SIL Open Font License: https://fonts.google.com/specimen/Amarante
-* Font Hack Nerd Font is under MiT license: https://nerdfonts.com/
+* Font Hack Nerd Font is under MIT license: https://nerdfonts.com/
 * Font Roboto is under Apache v2.0 license: https://fonts.google.com/specimen/Roboto

 All images used by the game are from https://game-icons.net, distributed under